jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 Traditionally, the dishes would be shared among the family, says second-generation owner Stephen Cho.
-Most patrons today order their own entree, but if you’re eating with friends, it’s hard not to let your fork stray to someone else’s plate, drawn by the unusual flavors and scents, the color and quantity of dishes.
+Most patrons today order their own entree, but if you're eating with friends, it's hard not to let your fork stray to someone else's plate, drawn by the unusual flavors and scents, the color and quantity of dishes.

-“A lot of people think Korean food is just Korean barbecue nowadays,” says Cho.
+"A lot of people think Korean food is just Korean barbecue nowadays," says Cho.
-“Our family wants to keep this traditional style of Korean dishes.”
+"Our family wants to keep this traditional style of Korean dishes."

 <img
   src="/assets/img/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour/korean-bbq-in-gwinnett-county-ga-665.webp"